How did the Tuskegee Airmen pave the way for the integration of the U.S. military?

 The Reunion: This picture was taken long after the end of World War II.
-It is a picture of black fighter pilots and white bomber crewmembers that served in the war.
-The black men were Tuskegee Airmen, including Col. Charles Lane of Omaha.
+It is a picture of Black fighter pilots and white bomber crewmembers that served in the war.
+The Black men were Tuskegee Airmen, including Col. Charles Lane of Omaha.
 The white men were bomber pilots who depended on escorts from the Red Tails.
-This was unusual because during World War II black and white men usually were not friendly with one another.
-In that era, there were two different communities in the military, the black community and the white community.
-White and black soldiers were segregated and black soldiers faced regular discrimination.
-This picture, which features both black and white veterans together, illustrates how much has changed in terms of race relations since WWII.
-The efforts of the Tuskegee Airmen played an important role in helping to bring about those changes, inside and outside the military, over the fifty years following the war.
+This was unusual because, during World War II Black and white men were usually not friendly with one another.
+In that era, there were two different communities in the military, the Black community and the white community.
+White and Black soldiers were segregated and Black soldiers faced regular discrimination.
+This picture, which features both Black and white veterans together, illustrates how much has changed in terms of race relations since WWII.
+The efforts of the Tuskegee Airmen played an important role in helping to bring about those changes, inside and outside the military, over the 50 years following the war.

 Congressional Gold Medal

-On March 28, 2007, Congress awarded the Congressional Gold Medal to the Tuskegee Airmen, over 60 years after the end of World War II.
-Some three hundred pilots and family members received the award.
+On March 28, 2007, Congress awarded the Congressional Gold Medal to the Tuskegee Airmen, more than 60 years after the end of World War II.
+Some 300 pilots and family members received the award.
 The Congressional Gold Medal is awarded to "an individual who performs an outstanding deed or act of service to the security, prosperity, and national interest of the United States".
-Because Congress, which represents the nation as a whole, gives the award it is a long-overdue acknowledgment by the society of the important and historic contributions of the Tuskegee Airmen.
+Because Congress, which represents the nation as a whole, gives the award, it is a long-overdue acknowledgment by society of the important and historic contributions of the Tuskegee Airmen.

 “All-colored regiments” were used in the Civil War and were reorganized and used during the Indian Wars and the Spanish American War.
-These units were comprised of all-black troops led by white officers.
-During World War I, blacks were drafted disproportionately into service.
+These units were comprised of all-Black troops led by white officers.
+During World War I, Blacks were drafted disproportionately into service.
 Most of the 350,000 African American troops that were conscripted were placed in support roles.
-In comparison to the generally discriminatory attitude of the white population of the United States, white people in France were more appreciative of the service of the black soldiers.
-African Americans were awarded the Legion of Honor from the French government.
+In comparison to the generally discriminatory attitude of the white population of the United States, white people in France were more appreciative of the service of the Black soldiers.
+African Americans were awarded the Legion of Honor by the French government.

 "Learning about this community is significant because a lot of people don't understand all of the good things going on here.
 The news identifies North Omaha as a crime-filled area, but it really has a lot of rich cultures that the community needs to know about."